-According to the HSE, the Gardai and the Local Authority, positive action and changes to behaviour remain essential to ensuring that hospital and community healthcare services locally are enabled to deal with demands and that we can live our lives safely alongside the threat of the virus and that Co.
-Kilkenny stays at Level 2 of the public restrictions in place in Ireland.
+According to the HSE, the Gárdai and the local authority, positive action and changes to behaviour remain essential to ensuring that hospital and community healthcare services locally are enabled to deal with demands, that the optimum levels of living safely alongside the threat of the virus are sustained and that Co.
+Wexford stays at Level 2 of the public restrictions in place in Ireland.

-The Chair of the South East Regional Steering Group for Major Emergency Management (comprising the three principal response agencies: An Garda Siochana, the HSE and the Local Authorities) and Chief Officer of HSE/South East Community Healthcare Kate Killeen White, joined by Specialist in Public Health Medicine and Director of the HSE’s South East Public Health Dept. Dr Carmel Mullaney, are reminding the public to:
+The Chair of the South East Regional Steering Group for Major Emergency Management (comprising the three principal response agencies: An Garda Siochana, the HSE and the Local Authorities) and Chief Officer of HSE/South East Community Healthcare Kate Killeen White, joined by Specialist in Public Health Medicine and Director of the HSE’s South East Public Health Dept. Dr Carmel Mullaney and The General Manager of Wexford General Hospital Linda O’ Leary are reminding the public to:

 - Wash your hands well and often

 - Cover your mouth when coughing or sneezing

 - Limit contact with others and maintain physical distancing

 - Wear a face mask or covering where appropriate.

 When such actions are taken, the HSE says, doing so not only prevents the transmission of the virus but also protects older and vulnerable people and healthcare workers.

 The Cathaoirleach of Wexford County Council Cllr.
 Ger Carthy and the Chief Executive Tom Enright are also urging people not to allow everyone’s hard work to date in 2020 to be undermined and are re-iterating that individual actions do matter and that if those in Co.
 Wexford live by the advice being given, that schools can be kept open and other points reached on Ireland’s roadmap to recovery be maintained.